ajfigueroa/ajfigueroa.github.io/_posts/2018-01-07-DFSubviews.md

 `recursiveDescription` is a private function on UIView that prints the `description` of the view and all its subviews (or children views).
 However, using it is one of those things that's easier in Objective-C but still possible in Swift.
 We just have to do some [extra steps](https://stackoverflow.com/a/27694502/1631577) to get it to work.

 *Please note that since this a private API it should **NOT** be shipped in production code.
-Your app is likely get rejected from the App Store.
+Your app is likely to get rejected from the App Store.
 For debugging purposes though it should be fine.*

 We're going to set up a simple view hierarchy in the below code snippet.
-This setup is heavily simplified and likely not how you would actually setup a UI since:
+This setup is heavily simplified and likely not how you would actually set up a UI since:
 - We're not taking view layout into account; and
 - Some of these views such as `tableView` shouldn't have subviews added to them.